sjuvonen/atom-smart-html-tags/README.md

 - Insert ending tag automatically upon completing the opening tag.
 - Insert an indentation block when user presses Enter while between open and close tags.
+- Automatically rename the corresponding tag also when editing the other side.